 Attorneys must confer and submit a Joint Report of Parties prior to the scheduled conference.
-A form for use in that regard may be downloaded (here), If the case is a class action, click (here) for the form.
+A form for use in that regard may be downloaded (here), and is also included as an attachment to the Local Rules.
+If the case is a class action, click (here) for the form.
 The report must be jointly submitted -- one report bearing the original signature of each attorney of record.
 The conference will occur even though the joint report has been timely submitted.
 The joint reports shall be submitted at least 7 days before the scheduling conference.